-In the warm summer of 2009 there was a seemingly normal young girl who began creating a strange children’s book.
-This book grew in time and began to develop darker undertones.
-Ideas began pouring out onto sheet after sheet of paper, slowly it began taking shape.
-It started to develop a life of its own; about a unique individual who was made fun of for being eccentric.
+In the warm summer of 2009 a young artist began to create a darkened children’s book.
+This book started to take shape and in time began to develop darker undertones.
+Ideas began pouring out onto sheet after sheet of paper.
+It started to develop a life of its own.
+This book developed into a story about a unique individual who was made fun of for being eccentric.
 The moral of this story would end with them becoming enraged over these negative traumas, and devouring the world with their silent demons.

 This book was mine, but as with many things I started when I was younger, it was never finished.

 I always knew I was ‘strange’ but never truly knew how.
 I felt this way until I finally received my true diagnosis, only having been misdiagnosed prior simply with ‘generalized anxiety disorder‘.
 I am very open and comfortable with myself, my diagnosis and the journey it took to get to where I am today; it made me who I am and gave me a clear picture of who I want to be.
 I do not feel shame because has taught me deeply about empathy, and lead me to knowing who I want to be and what I want out of life.
 Having these struggles helped me want to provide caring mental health services to others who perhaps find themselves struggling to navigate a system of oppression and a medical model of care that lacks a trauma informed and human centered approach.
 It was easy to see the gap between providers and their clients.
 How, many providers would talk to people like numbers or as part of a system rather than human beings.
 I found, and still find, this very troubling.
 It is important to remember where we come from and where our struggles lie, because only then can we truly understand where those we serve come from.
 We can connect as humans, as people, and travel the journey of recovery together.